 Dan Smith is an embedded software consultant specializing in bringing the modern event-driven paradigm to embedded software teams, who want to adopt hierarchical finite state machines (UML statecharts), real-time frameworks, modeling, and automatic code generation.
 He has been one of the earliest adopters of the QP active object frameworks and over the years has accumulated many real-life QP projects under his belt.
 Firmware he developed lies at the heart of many successful products including consumer electronics, telecom/datacom, industrial controls, and medical devices.
 Dan enjoys teaching and is a frequent speaker at the Embedded Systems Conferences, the Embedded World Conference, and various other venues.
 He earned his BSEE at Princeton.

-The QP/QM training is delivered on-site at your location.
-The price of the 3-day training is $15,000.-.
+The training is delivered on site at your location.
+The price of the 3-day training is $18,000.-.
 This price includes all training materials for up to 10 attendees (EFM32-SLSTK3401A development kit and the training materials package with the course textbook in PDF) as well as the instructor's time and travel expenses.
 Each additional attendee beyond the first 10 can be enrolled for $1,000.
 Training outside the U.S. can be arranged for additional fee depending on the destination to cover the extra time and travel expenses.